Sam-Killgallon/slack_emoji_bot/README.md

 # slack_emoji_bot
 Convert words into emojis!
-Give it an emoji and a phrase, it will print out the word using the emoji to generate letters
+Give it an emoji and a phrase, it will print out the word using the emoji to generate letters.

 # Setup
 `bundle install`

 # Run
+Create a bot on slack (ie `emojibot`)

+Start the bot:
 `SLACK_API_TOKEN=bot-token bundle exec ruby emoji_bot.rb`

+Invite into a slack channel and type
+`emojibot :gear: Hi`

+or direct message

+`:gear: hi`

 # Issues
 Because emojis are different sizes, and spaces cant always equal the width of an emoji, the characters may look slightly wonky.